ethpm/ethpm-spec/README.md

 bytecode, but it will be useful to include the contract ABI and Natspec information.
 Our lockfile will look something like the following.
 The contract ABI and NatSpec sections have been truncated to improve legibility.
-The full Release Manifest can be found [here](./examples/standard-token/1.0.0.json)
+The full Release Lockfile can be found [here](./examples/standard-token/1.0.0.json)